-- To prepare you for life as an osteopathic physician: philosophical; osteopathic manipulative therapy; and osteopathic principles.
+- To prepare you for life as a physician

 - To help you assimilate and apply the knowledge and skills that you have acquired over the past four years.

-- To emphasize the effectiveness of the osteopathic concept both in hospital and in ambulatory settings in regard to the approach to healing and caring of the sick, the maimed, and the incurable who seek our help and counsel.
+- To emphasize the effectiveness of the Internal Medicine specialty, both in hospital and in ambulatory settings in regard to the approach to healing and caring of the sick, the maimed, and the incurable who seek our help and counsel.